Objectives for Sonic Design Damping Feet

 Damping Feet in English, or in Swedish

-INSTRUCTIONS FOR FITTING THE LOUDSPEAKER DAMPING FEET
+INSTRUCTIONS FOR FITTING THE LOUDSPEAKER/SUBWOOFER DAMPING FEET

-Put the feet under the loudspeaker cabinets with the smooth side upwards and in
+Put the feet under the loudspeaker cabinets with the smooth side upwards and

-are used with stands, the feet should be placed between the stand and the cabinet.
+the loudspeakers are used with stands, the feet should be placed between the

+stand and the cabinet.
 Keep the feet away from small children and pets.
-Use only according to the
+Use

 only according to the instructions.